Parliamentary Call

 This call does not prescribe specific policies or party positions.
 It is a request for clear, evidence-based communication with the public, so that citizens are equipped to engage with decisions that will shape the country’s future.

-MPs and members of the devolved assemblies: please contact info@nebriefing.org to confirm support - subject 'Parl Call'
+Please contact info@nebriefing.org to confirm support - subject 'Parl Call'

 Signed by the following MPs, Peers and members of the UK's devolved legislatures